JimZhang37/cloud-developer-project-4-serverless-todos/README.md

 3) modify createTodo to create todo for current user.
 4) extend dynamoDB to include more fields. ??why we need local secondary index??
 5) add requestValidator at API Gateway, including models, API request validator and associate them with API method.
+6) integrate with client to see if the interface is correct.
+Do we need to return userId in response?
+7 To understand when the getImageURL is called and how to do it.
+8) implement other functions: delete, modify Todos.

 Challenges:
 1) it's hard to test in serverless environment.
 I firstly have to run sls deploy to upload my code to cloud and then read cloudwatch log stream to find any clues.
 Are there any method to alliviate the effort?